Jabulani-N/atlas-machine_learning/supervised_learning/transfer_learning/transfer_learning_research_report.md

 ## Discussion

-Due to the lack of a lambda layer to convert training images into a more useful size, the efficacy of training was lightly ceilinged, despite the use of data augmentation.
+Due to the lack of a lambda layer to convert training images into a more useful size, the efficacy of training was lightly limited, despite the use of data augmentation.
 It is possible that utilizing a different number of custom trainable layers would have influenced results, though testing is needed.

 Various dropout rates may produce different results if the number of trainable layers is changed.